Proteusiq/graphs/README.md

 To shutdown, `docker-compose down`.
 We can add `-v` at the end of the command to remove also volumes, the datasets.

 Docker-compose will log a link and token to Jupyter Lab.
 You can also get the link and token with `docker container logs jupyter_lab`.
 To connect to Neo4j, head to  `localhost:7474` and login in Neo4j browser.
-The connection url is `bolt://localhost:7687`, default username:`neo4j` and password:`test`.
+The connection url is `bolt://localhost:7687`.
+Login username and password is disabled for development, you can set them back on docker-compose file, default username:`neo4j` and password:`test`.

 Hurrah, you made it.
 Try out the test.ipynb to get the joy of Python and Neo4j.